david-fraley/MassVaccinationSystem/sandbox/README.md

 ## Security and Optional Setup Notes
+- If you wish to change other settings in the default docker-compose.yml, you can make a copy and then specify the copy in the docker-compose command:

+        docker-compose -f docker-compose-copy.yml -p massvaxx up -d

 - A firewall for the Docker host should be enabled and block connections to the back-end services, especially if you have exposed them for configuration.
 Only access to ports 80 (http) and 443 (https) should be required.
 The firewall should also be tested to make sure if those ports are disabled, the system cannot be accessed.
 Some firewalls have known interactions with Docker (e.g., Ubuntu's ufw https://github.com/docker/for-linux/issues/690).
 - Protect .env and hapi.properties files to allow only Docker has read access (e.g., On Linux, 'chown root:root .env hapi.properties && chmod 400 .env hapi.properties').
 - The database files may not be encrypted.
 An encrypted file system is highly suggested.